tonyjurg/Nestle1904GBI/docs/about.md

 * tfgreek2 (test version for final product): [`Github`](https://github.com/saulocantanhede/tfgreek2)
 * Nestle1904 (ETCBC version; planned): [`Github`](https://github.com/ETCBC/nestle1904)

-Each version utilizes a different conversion method and/or employs different sourcedata, resulting in a distinct set of features that have been tailored to its specific intended use.
+Each version utilizes a different conversion method and/or employs different source data, resulting in a distinct set of features that have been tailored to its specific intended use.

 ## Differences between datasets